 1. MAKE A WITCH CAKE.

 What's a witch cake, you ask?
 It's not among the best gifts for witches, that's for sure, and it's definitely something you don't want to eat.
 You take the urine of the people who are thought to be under the spell of the witch in question, mix it with rye meal, and make a little patty.
 Then you feed the patty to a dog.
 Because some of the powers the witch used to cast a spell on the afflicted people were in their urine, when the dog eats the cake, it will hurt the witch, and she'll cry out in agony.

 2. WEIGH THEM AGAINST A STACK OF BIBLES.

 If the suspected witch is heavier or lighter than the stack of Bibles, then clearly she's guilty of evil-doing.
 If the scales balance out, she's in the clear.
-You can imagine that a perfect balance doesn't happen often.
+You can imagine that a perfect balance didn't happen often.

 3. CHECK FOR MOLES, BIRTHMARKS, SCARS, OR EXTRA NIPPLES.